sheckuntangle/traffic_gen/README.md

 # Usage

-These command require 3 parameters, number of clients, time (in minutes), and a name for the backup folder. ex:
+These command require 3 parameters, number of clients, time (in minutes), and a name for the backup folder.
+These commands also run the *-log-backup command at the end:

 ngfw-traffic 10 30 test_folder

 mfw-traffic 10 30 test_folder

-These command will ask for name to create a folder, aggregate the logs, show stats, create a summary, and backup the logs in that folder:
+These command will ask for name to create a folder, aggregate the logs, show stats, create a summary, and backup the logs in that folder.
+If you cancelled your ngfw/mfw-traffic commands and need to aggregate your logs, use these commands:

 ngfw-log-backup

 mfw-log-backup

-This command will aggregate the logs, show stats, but will not create summary or backups:
+This command will aggregate the logs, show stats, but will not create summary or backups, for use while ngfw/mfw-traffic commands are running for real time updates:

 ngfw-logs